aws-powertools/powertools-lambda-java/docs/core/metrics.md

 ### Asserting EMF output

-When unit testing your code, you can run assertions against the output generated by the `MetricsLogger`.
+When unit testing your code, you can run assertions against the output generated by the `Metrics` Singleton.
 For the `EmfMetricsLogger`, you can assert the generated JSON blob following the [CloudWatch EMF specification](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch_Embedded_Metric_Format.html) against your expected output.

 Consider the following example where we redirect the standard output to a custom `PrintStream`.
 We use the Jackson library to parse the EMF output into a `JsonNode` and run assertions against that.